sndrtj/fastqube/README.md

 A typical fastq read with a 64-byte ID and 150 bases consists of 364 bytes.
-The direct lossless binary representation of such a read would consist of about 233 bytes.
+The direct lossless binary representation of such a read would consist of about 234 bytes.

 With the lossy modes the size is further trimmed to:

-1. About 169 bytes in `No ID Mode`.
+1. About 170 bytes with read ID size of 0.
-2. About 177 bytes in `Block Quality Mode`
+2. About 178 bytes in `Block Quality Mode`
-3. About 113 bytes in `Block Quality No ID Mode`
+3. About 114 bytes in `Block Quality Mode` _and_ a read ID size of 0.
+4. About 95 bytes in `Block Quality Mode` _and_ a read ID size of 0, _and_
+2-bit sequence encoding.

 # Usage